 "It's been an honour to have been granted the access to both John Gurdon and Shinya Yamanaka and to have them generously explain their groundbreaking innovations in language a non-scientist can understand."

-STEM CELL REVOLUTONS was released online and on DVD this summer.
 You can preview, rent, or buy the whole 70-minute film for personal or educational use here.
-You can also embed the clip above using the button on the player.
+You can also embed the clip below using the Share button on the top right when playing.